azmerkar/aws_selbst_repository/python/hands-on/flask-05-Handling-SQL-with-Flask-Web-Application/README.md

 - pip3 install sqlalchemy
 - pip3 install Flask-SQLAlchemy

-## And ofcours if you want to work on AWS EC2, you should transform like down and then  run these codes
+## And ofcourse if you want to work on AWS EC2, you should transform like down and then  run these codes

 - 1  sudo yum update -y
 - 2  python3 --version